lsphillips/alttpr-for-my-retro-pie/README.md

 Finally, you can run the installer by managing packages using `RetroPie-Setup` (it will be listed under experimental ports).
 Once installed, restart EmulationStation and you will then see `ALTTPR For My Retro Pie` under `Ports`.

-> [!TIP]
+> [!NOTE]
-> When you generate a randomized game ROM using a new preset (where its name is used in the ROM filename) it won't appear in your game list until you restart EmulationStation.
+> When you have generated a randomized game ROM using a new preset (where its name is used in the ROM filename), EmulationStation will be restarted to ensure it will appear in your gamelist.

 ## Configuration